Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Sample Construction and Classification

-Of the remaining 23 candidates, three objects failed the initial selection for inclusion within the \sleipnir\ sample, with inspection of these revealing the apparent \Fevii\ detections to be artefacts due to either skylines or reduction issues.
+Of the remaining 23 candidates, three objects failed the initial selection for inclusion within the \sleipnir\ sample, with inspection of these revealing the apparent \Fevii\ detections to be artefacts due to either sky lines or reduction issues.
 The 20 remaining shared objects were included in the \sleipnir\ input sample but were not flagged as ECLE candidates for human inspection.
-This is the result of either their inclusion in the \citet{ding_2025_ExploringLinkExtreme} sample being exclusively due to the presence of \Nev\ emission - which is not a selection criterion for \sleipnir\ - or because the Fe CrL emission in the spectrum was rejected due to \sleipnir's line selections indicating the feature as erroneous.
+This is the result of either their inclusion in the \citet{ding_2025_ExploringLinkExtreme} sample being exclusively due to the presence of \Nev\ emission -- which is not a selection criterion for \sleipnir\ -- or because the Fe CrL emission in the spectrum was rejected because \sleipnir's line selections indicate the feature as erroneous.
 Manual inspection of these spectra confirms these assessments.
-Due to the outlined issues with sample construction, the \citet{ding_2025_ExploringLinkExtreme} analysis and its conclusions should be interpreted with care.
+Owing to the outlined issues with sample construction, the \citet{ding_2025_ExploringLinkExtreme} analysis and its conclusions should be interpreted with care.

 However, we note that galaxies displaying \Nev\ emission lines but no (or extremely weak) \Fevii\ emission features (e.g., DESI~J172.1834+51.8532 / DESI spectroscopic ID: 39633274758236748) are of interest for further study.
 Given the very similar energy requirements to produce the two ions (see Table~\ref{tab:crl_info}), these lines would be expected to occur together.
-The lack of \Fevii\ emission features in galaxies displaying \Nev\ offers a potentially sensitive diagnostic of the strength of the X-ray ionisation continuum in such galaxies.
+The lack of \Fevii\ emission features in galaxies displaying \Nev\ offers a potentially sensitive diagnostic of the strength of the X-ray ionising continuum in such galaxies.